(Updated May 27, 2026) Saga IT

 FHIR (Fast Healthcare Interoperability Resources) is the modern standard for healthcare data exchange.
 Developed by HL7 International, FHIR provides a RESTful, resource-based framework for building healthcare APIs.
 If you are building patient-facing applications, integrating with EHR systems, exchanging data with payers, or connecting clinical systems, FHIR is almost certainly part of your architecture.

 But FHIR is not a single specification.
-There are three active versions: R4 (the current production standard), R5 (the next generation, published in 2023), and R6 (currently in ballot, expected late 2026).
+There are three active versions: R4 (the current production standard), R5 (the next-generation release published in 2023), and R6 (currently in ballot, expected 2026–2027).
 Each version adds capabilities, but not every version is appropriate for every project.
 Implementing the wrong version can lead to compatibility issues, wasted development effort, or regulatory non-compliance.

-This guide compares all three versions in detail and provides a practical decision framework for choosing the right one.
+This guide compares all three versions in detail and provides a practical decision framework for choosing the right one — see also our FHIR API integration practice and FHIR R4 implementation guide for the engineering side.

 What Is FHIR?